What is the legal definition of sexual assault?

 - you are detained in a hospital, prison, or other institution and the abuser is your supervisor or has the power to discipline you;

-- you are 15-17 years old and the abuser is your parent, guardian, or some other person responsible for your supervision and welfare; or
+- you are between the ages of 15 - 17, and the abuser is your parent, guardian, or some other person responsible for your supervision and welfare; or

-- you are 15-17 years old and the abuser is an adult.2
+- you are between the ages of 15 - 17, and the abuser is an adult.2

 1 N.D.C.C. § 12.1-31-01.2(1)(b)